olbrichattila/slack_joke_bot/README.md

 This slack bot will send a random joke into a slack channel according to the configured time interval

+Fetches the programming joke from https://v2.jokeapi.dev and publish in your slack channel

 ## Configuration

 Create .env file into your .env folder